 We have good level of turnover on the Management Committee with a healthy mix of newer and more experienced members.
 Work done by frontline staff has been very effective in identifying local residents who are interested in being Committee members, to the extent that we had a competitive election at the 2021 AGM.
+However, following a skills gap analysis, we are working to recruit some new members to complement the existing cohort and further strengthen the organisational complement in the first half of 2024/25.

-Succession planning in practice has been very good, and we reviewed our Succession Planning Policy in 2022/23 which takes account of both staff and Committee succession.
+Succession planning in practice has been very good and the results of this can be seen in the smooth transition of Vice Chairperson to Chairperson in 2023.
+We reviewed our Succession Planning Policy in 2022/23 which takes account of both staff and

+Committee succession.
 The policy follows current good practice the Association has in place, while enhancing the level of training and development plans which are in place.